karlssberg/Motiv/Karlssberg.Motiv/Documentation/As.md

-# `As()`
+# `As()` - optional
 This optional builder method creates higher-order propositions.
-Higher-order propositions make statements about collections of models.
+Higher-order propositions make statements about set of models.
-In contrast, first-order propositions make +statements about individual models.
+In contrast, first-order propositions make statements about individual models.

 Whilst you can also create higher-order propositions without using the `As()` method (by defining the model as a collection), at some point you will likely want to generate assertions using only the models that